aryawiratama11/CRUD/README.md

 8. The all backend will be code it in php <br><br>

-Extra functionality: SMS API - remind user's password Desktop notification - confirmation that the SMS is sent
+Extra functionality: SMS API - remind user's password Desktop notification - confirmation that the SMS is sent. <br> <br>

+How to test it?
+1. Import database (for the better result insert some nationalities). <br>
+2. Open project and go ahead
+3. To test chat open chat in 2 windows